Kocamustafapaşa railway station

-Kocamustafapaşa station is a closed railway station on the İstanbul-Halkalı Line (B1).
+Kocamustafapaşa station is a railway station on the Sirkeci-Kazlıçeşme Line.
 The station is located in the Samatya neighborhood of Istanbul's Fatih district.
 Kocamustafapaşa was closed in 2013 due to the closure of the whole B1 line, after the opening of the new Marmaray line.
-The tracks are planned to be used in the future to permit the access of international and main line train services to Sirkeci Terminal.
-But it is unknown if there will be train services that will stop on this station in the future (like all at-grade stations located between Yedikule and Sirkeci Terminal which are bypassed with the opening of Marmaray).
+The station was renovated and reopened as part of the T6 line that was inaugurated in February 2024.